johanclasson/MigrationTools/README.md

 * You need to be a member of the TFS "Project Collection Service Accounts" group to be allowed to use the `bypassRules` query parameter.
 * I used basic authentication to login on GitHub.
 If you have an account with activated two factor authentication that method will not work for you.
 * Only milestones that have issues relating to them are migrated.
 Empty milestones are not included.
+* The script defaults to create PBIs, but you can set which type of work item to create with the `WorkItemTypeName`-parameter.